 In all the cases when we see a color, we are depending on light to reflect off a surface and back to our eyes where we then interpret it as one of the known colors.
 (Ten million or more possible visible wavelengths.)
 But what if nothing comes back?

 First, a little history.
-Back in the 90’s, NASA and other organizations trying to peer into the depths of space needed to find a way to block out all incidental or reflected light so that sensitive telescopes and other instruments could get a clearer view of the night sky.
+Back in the ‘90s, NASA and other organizations were seeking a new way to block out all incidental or reflected light so that sensitive telescopes and other instruments could get a clearer view of the night sky.

 The effect of staring at a swatch of Vantablack is said to be like staring into the void – a void utterly without depth, dimension, or form of any kind.